Acoivix/Personal-Projects/README.md

 # Personal-Projects
 Personal Projects
-Also includes publishable code from research that I have done
+along with publishable code from research that I have done